-Three full-time resource teachers serve students who are identified with learning disabilities, emotional handicaps, mental disabilities, developmental delays and other health impairments through a psychological evaluation.
+Three and a half full-time resource teachers serve students who are identified with learning disabilities, emotional handicaps, mental disabilities, developmental delays and other health impairments through a psychological evaluation.
 These students are served through either a pull-out class or through the inclusion program.
+We have at least one inclusion classroom at each grade level.
 Students have an Individualized Education Plan (IEP) to help improve skills.